Recall-Faculty and Professor Emeritus of Criminology, Law and Society

 His research and teaching interests include deviance and social control, white-collar and corporate crime, punishment and criminal justice system capacity issues, financial and health care fraud, identity theft, comparative criminology, and cyber crime.
 He has lectured at universities and government offices throughout the world, testified before the U.S. Senate on financial fraud, given invited presentations to The National Academies and the U.S. Department of Justice, and worked with numerous organizations and law enforcement agencies including the FBI and the U.S. Secret Service.
 His research on white-collar crime has been highlighted in the national and international media.

 Among other awards and honors, Dr. Pontell has received the Albert J. Reiss, Jr. Distinguished Scholarship Award from the American Sociological Association, the Donald R. Cressey Award from the Association of Certified Fraud Examiners, the Paul Tappan and Joseph T. Lohman Awards from the Western Society of Criminology, the Herbert Bloch Award from the American Society of Criminology, the Gil Geis Lifetime Achievement, and the President’s Awards from the National White Collar Crime Center, the Cecil and Ida Green Honors Chair at Texas Christian University, and the Daniel G. Aldrich Jr. Distinguished University Service Award at UC, Irvine.
-He is also a Fellow of the Centre for Criminology at the University of Hong Kong.
+He is also an Honorary Fellow in the Centre for Criminology at the University of Hong Kong.

 His books include International Handbook of White-Collar and Corporate Crime (Springer), Financial Crime and Crises in the Era of False Profits (Oxford University Press), Social Deviance (McGraw Hill), Profit Without Honor: White-Collar Crime and the Looting of America (Pearson), Big Money Crime: Fraud and Politics in the Savings and Loan Crisis (University of California Press), A Capacity to Punish: The Ecology of Crime and Punishment (Indiana University Press), Contemporary Issues in Crime and Criminal Justice: Essays in Honor of Gilbert Geis (Pearson), and Prescription for Profit: How Doctors Defraud Medicaid (University of California Press).

 Dr. Pontell is a past Vice-President of the American Society of Criminology and President of the Western Society of Criminology, and is a Fellow of both organizations.
 He served as President of the White-Collar Crime Research Consortium of the National White-Collar Crime Center from 2014-2016.
-He currently is Editor of the Oxford University Press book series, Keynotes in Criminology and Criminal Justice, and is Editor in Chief of the Oxford Research Encyclopedia of Criminology & Criminal Justice (Oxford University Press).
+He is Editor of the Oxford University Press book series, Keynotes in Criminology and Criminal Justice, and is Editor in Chief of the Oxford Research Encyclopedia of Criminology & Criminal Justice (Oxford University Press).